• Skip to content

 The more secure of a job you have, the less of an emergency fund you need to have.
 If you are confident in your ability to find new employment after losing your job, then you may want to increase your e-fund.

 The more risk factors you have, the bigger of an emergency fund you should have.
-If you have chronic health issues, an older home, or a 10 year old car you probably want to have a nice emergency fund to cover your bases.
+If you have chronic health issues, an older home, or a 10-year-old vehicle you probably want to have a nice emergency fund to cover your bases.

 Dependencies